St. Marys Falls swimming hole in Virginia

 Best Time to Visit

 Late spring to early autumn is ideal for swimming, with warm weather and manageable water levels.
-Fall offers stunning foliage for hikers and photographers, while winter showcases a peaceful, icy landscape.
+Fall offers striking foliage for hikers and photographers, while winter showcases a peaceful, icy landscape.

 Difficulty Level